JuliaParallel/julia-ecp-community-days-2023/presentations/BoF_Discussion.md

 * Is Distributed.jl is "right" path for HPC application?
 * How prominent are interactive use cases?
 * How to run on air-gaped systems?
 * How to use multi-threading?
 And is there a similar approach to openMP?
+Combination with Distributed.jl and MPI.jl
+* MPI application with Distributed as side-task.

 ## Suggested Topics/Questions